cybersoton/Service-Ledger-Interface/README.md

-# Registry-Interface
+# Service-Ledger-Interface

-Node.js server exposing API to interact the Distributed Infrastructure [*Registry*](https://github.com/sunfish-prj/Registry/) based on a blockchain system underlying FaaS Cloud federations.
-The server is indeed an interface used by the SUNFISH platform components to interact with the blockchain system of the Registry.
+Node.js server exposing API to interact the Distributed Infrastructure [*ServiceLedger*](https://github.com/sunfish-prj/Service-Ledger/) based on a blockchain system underlying FaaS Cloud federations.
+The server is indeed an interface used by the SUNFISH platform components to interact with the blockchain system of the ServiceLedger.

 The offered APIs are detailed in the [SUNFISH Manual](http://sunfish-platform-docs.readthedocs.io/en/latest/).